stuart-russell/discord_bot/README.md

-# discord_bot
+# Discord Bots

-collection of one or more discord bots
+Random collection of one or more discord bots, use whatever you like